idaholab/moose/tutorials/tutorial02_multiapps/doc/content/getting_started/examples_and_tutorials/tutorial02_multiapps/presentation/step02_transfers.md

 !listing step02_transfers/04_parent_multiscale.i
          caption=04_parent_multiscale.i

-Here a `VariableValueSampleTransfer` is used to get values from the Master domain to the sub-apps.
+Here a `VariableValueSampleTransfer` is used to get values from the parent app domain to the sub-apps.
 In the reverse a `PostprocessorInterpolationTransfer` works to take values computed in the micro-simulations and then interpolate between them to create a smooth field.